bdlcm/risk-assessment-app/README.md

 # vaccine-profile-app
-React Native app showing increased chances of vaccine sideeffects depending on age/sex profile.
+React Native app showing increased chances of vaccine side-effects depending on age/sex profile.
 Results for increased vaccine side effects are based on reports from the VAERS database.

 To run, must have Expo and Xcode install.